 - Go to Storage accounts and search for “sumofailmsg”.
 Click on “sumofailmsg<random-string>”.

 - Under Blob Service, click Containers, then click + Container, enter the Name azureaudit-failover, and select Private for the Public Access Level.
 Click OK.

 Step 3.
 Push logs from Azure Monitor to Event Hub

 Various Azure Services connect to Azure Monitor to send monitoring data to an Event Hub.
-For more information, see Azure Monitor: Send monitoring data to an event hub in Azure help.
+For more information, see Azure Monitor: Send monitoring data to an event hub and How do I set up Azure platform monitoring data to be streamed to an event hub? in Azure help.

 We will use Azure Active Directory Service as an example to push Audit logs to Event Hub with Azure Monitor.

 - Login into Azure Portal.

 - Click Azure Active Directory > Activity > Audit logs.

 - You will see the Diagnostic Settings blade which will show all your existing settings if any already exist.
 Click Edit Setting if you want to change your existing settings, or click Add diagnostic setting to add a new one.
 You can have a maximum of three settings.